Emily Anderson

-Emily Anderson, OBE (March 1891 – October 1962) was an Irish scholar of German and a music historian who worked in the British Foreign Office during WWII.
+Emily Anderson OBE (17 March 1891 – 26 October 1962) was an Irish scholar of German ancestry, music historian and cryptanalyst at the British Government Code and Cipher School (now GCHQ) for almost 30 years.

+Early life

-She was born in Galway, Ireland, the daughter of physicist Alexander Anderson, a Presbyterian from Coleraine.
-Anderson became president of Queens College Galway in 1899.
+Anderson was born in Galway, Ireland, the daughter of physicist Alexander Anderson, a Presbyterian from Coleraine, and his wife Emily Gertrude Binns.
+Alexander Anderson became president of Queens College Galway (QCG) in 1899.

-She was educated privately and won the Browne Scholarship in 1909 at QCG, where she received a B.A. in 1911.She displayed a strong interest in the suffragette movement in Galway.
-After further study in Berlin and Marburg, she taught for two years at Queen's College, Barbados.
-She then returned in 1917 to Galway where she was appointed the first professor of German at University College Galway.
+She was educated privately and won the Browne Scholarship in both 1909 and 1910 at QCG, where she received a B.A. in 1911.
+She displayed a strong interest in the suffragette movement in Galway.
+After further study at universities in Berlin and Marburg, she taught for two years at Queen's College, Barbados.
+She then returned in 1917 to Galway where she was appointed the first Professor of German at University College Galway.

-Anderson resigned from her position in 1920.
-She moved to London and immediately joined the Foreign Office.
-In 1923 she published a translation of Benedetto Croce's book on Goethe.
-Between 1940 and 1943 she was seconded to the War Office; she later received the OBE for Intelligence resulting from work she carried out in the Middle East.
-She retired from the foreign office in 1951.

-Anderson published the Letters of Mozart and his family, which she herself edited and translated.
-Her Letters of Beethoven were published in 1961.
-The Federal Republic of Germany awarded her the Order Of Merit first class for her work on Beethoven.

-She died at Hampstead, London in October 1962.
-Whilst lodging with the family of Patricia Bartley, Anderson recruited her to work at the Government Code and Cypher School (the forerunner of GCHQ).